-Volos played an important role in Greek mythology – according to legends, the mythical home of Jason and the Argonauts once stood where Volos stands today.
+Volos played an important role in Greek mythology.
+According to legends, the mythical home of Jason and the Argonauts once stood where Volos stands today.
 The pedestrianised marina area is much more than just an ugly, practical port.

 This is the towering mountain peak that provides a backdrop to the city.
 Countless traditional villages are scattered along the slopes of the mountain, and hiking aficionados can trek the kalderimi roads to incredible views near the peak.

-While Mykonos has gained a reputation as something of a luxury party island in recent years, that is not all the Cycladic isle has to offer.
+Mykonos may well be one of the most popular “party” destinations in Greece.
+However, that is not all the island has to offer.
 If you travel during the shoulder season, you can experience Mykonos without the crowds.

 Zagori truly is an outdoor lover’s paradise, and a series of walking trails connect the villages with each other, offering a seemingly infinite amount of options for trekking.
 Not to mention, Vikos Gorge is also nearby.

-According to Greek mythology, Zeus had to eagles which he instructed to fly in opposite directions and meet at the centre of the earth.
+According to Greek mythology, Zeus had teo eagles which he instructed to fly in opposite directions and meet at the centre of the earth.
 The point at which the eagles met was Delphi and thus, the city was born!